ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 Additionally, the following are defined:

-- cwnd-limited: A TCP flow that has sent the maximum number of segments permitted by the cwnd, where the application utilises the allowed sending rate {Section 4.5.3 of of ?RFC7661}.
+- cwnd-limited: A TCP flow that has sent the maximum number of segments permitted by the cwnd, where the application utilises the allowed sending rate (Section 4.5.3 of of {{?RFC7661}}).
 - rate-limited: A TCP flow that does not consume more than one half of cwnd and hence operates in the non-validated phase.
-This includes periods when an application is either idle or chooses to send at a rate less than the maximum permitted by the cwnd {Section 3 of ?RFC7661}.
+This includes periods when an application is either idle or chooses to send at a rate less than the maximum permitted by the cwnd (Section 3 of {{?RFC7661}}).
 - initcwnd: The initial value of the congestion window, also known as the "initial window" ("IW" in {{!RFC5681}}).
 - maxFS: the largest value of FlightSize since the last time that cwnd was decreased.
 If cwnd has never been decreased, maxFS is the maximum value of FlightSize since the start of the data transfer, and at least as large as initcwnd.